zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 *For example: AMF registers with NRF using NRF FQDN (`oai-nrf-svc.oai.svc.cluster.local`).
 This way we can get rid of any static ip-address configuration.
 Though we are still keeping the fields where we are mentioning ip-addresses for example `nrfIpv4Addr` in amf values.yaml but that is not being used if `USE_FQDN_DNS` is set to `true`*

 To reduce the complexity of this tutorial we will provide only one interface for every network function.
 This type of setting is not encouraged for testing the core network.
 Generally AMF, SMF and UPF require multiple interface those interfaces can be configured using multus CNI.
+You can configure the extra interfaces inside parent charts of basic, mini or slicing scenario or inside individual network function.

 **Note**: AMF, SMF and UPF (oai-spgwu-tiny) can be configured with multiple interfaces using multus CNI if needed.
 In the `values.yaml` of each network function there are appropriate comments.
 There is a section `multus` in the value.yaml of these network functions.

 ```
-## Example from ../charts/oai-amf/values.yaml
+## Example from charts/oai-5g-core/oai-amf/values.yaml
 multus:
   create: false
-  n4IPadd: "192.168.18.178"
-  n4Netmask: "24"
-  n4Gw: "192.168.18.129"
+  n1IPadd: "172.21.10.6"
+  n1Netmask: "22"
+  n1Gateway: "172.21.11.254"
+  hostInterface: "ens2f0np0"      # Interface of the host machine on which this pod will be scheduled

+## If you change in a parent chart basic, mini or slicing you don't have to change in the network function chart

+## Example from charts/oai-5g-core/oai-5g-basic
+multus:
+  create: false
+  n1IPadd: "172.21.10.6"
+  n1Netmask: "22"
+  n1Gateway: "172.21.11.254"
+  hostInterface: "ens2f0np0"      # Interface of the host machine on which this pod will be scheduled
 ```

 ### 3.2 Network function Images